Apfirebolt/snapvilla-a-material-theme/README.md

 That being said, I definitely prefer Materialize CSS over other similar CSS frameworks under certain situations.
 It's an amazing framework, would be looking forward to work on it more in future.

+Most of the content is filled with Lorem text.
+I really didn't care to put in some meaningful text which matches the theme of the website which is photography, might edit this later.

 ## Getting Started

 You just need to clone the project and run the HTML index file in your browser and you're done.